thannous/hex/docs/SPRINT2_QUICK_REFERENCE.md

 ### For Faster Polling
 - Reduce `refetchInterval` from 5000 to 2000 (but increases server load)
 - Use `staleTime` to reduce unnecessary refetches

+## Styling (Tailwind v4 Tokens)

+Tailwind v4 uses design tokens declared via `@theme` in CSS.
+Primary brand colors are defined in `apps/web/src/styles/globals.css` as `--color-primary-50..900`, enabling utilities like `bg-primary-600` and `text-primary-900`.

+If a utility like `bg-primary-600` throws "Cannot apply unknown utility class", ensure the color tokens are declared under `@theme`.

 ## Next Steps (Sprint 3)